RoyceTheBiker/Haruspex/README.md

 To do this ``Access-Control-Allow-Origin`` is set in the header served by [webServer.cpp](./src/webServer.cpp) and in the CDN.

-For development the frontend can be served locally using [webServer.py](./frontend/webServer.py) that has CORS enabled.
+For development, the frontend can be served locally using [webServer.py](./frontend/webServer.py) that has CORS enabled.

 ##  8. <a name="WebType"></a> Web Type
-The Web Type is a configuration value that selects the front end web pages to load.
+The Web Type is a configuration value that selects the front-end web pages to load.

 Available Web Types:
  * haruspex loads [haruspex.js](./frontend/haruspex.js)